The product

 What zero cloud dependency means for the substrate

 The substrate does not require an outbound connection to a vendor cloud to operate.
 It does not phone home.
-It does not require a vendor-managed coordination service to enforce policy, or a vendor-managed surface to produce the audit chain.
+It does not require a vendor-managed coordination service to run the policy on your behalf, or a vendor-managed surface to produce the audit chain.
 You run the substrate.
 You audit what it produced.

 When posture is the differentiator